 - Custom Development: High-end FaaS providers offer custom-built tools tailored to specific client needs, often targeting high-value targets.

-- Carders: Use stolen credit card information to make fraudulent purchases.
+- Carders – Use stolen credit card details to make fraudulent purchases or resell them in bulk to other criminals.

-- Hacktivists: May use FaaS tools for political or social activism.
+- Hacktivists – May use FaaS tools to push political or social agendas through hacking campaigns.

 FaaS operates on a business model similar to that of SaaS companies: